Meersburg Castle: Secularization

 In the Secularization of 1803 the Meersburg came under the control of the Grand Duchy of Baden.
 In 1838 the Grand Duke sold the castle to a private owner.
 The collector Joseph von Laßberg and his wife Baroness Maria Anna von Droste-Hülshoff, who was also called Jenny, acquired the castle.
 In 1841 Jenny's sister Annette von Droste-Hülshoff, the famous German poet, moved to the castle where she would spend the last eight years of her life.
 Following the death of the Laßbergs, the castle went to their twin daughters, Hildegard and Hildegunde.
-However they couldn't afford the upkeep and sold the castle in 1877.
+However, they were unable to afford the upkeep and sold the castle in 1877.
 Karl Mayer von Mayerfels from Munich bought the castle and established a Medieval Museum in the castle.
-Today portions of the castle are open visitors on self-guided tours.
+Today portions of the castle are open to visitors on self-guided tours.
 The remainder of the castle is occupied by his descendants.